gottfriedleibniz/lmprof/README.md

 --      instantiation.
 Note, this option is closely related to mismatch.
 --    'line_freq' - Create a frequency list of line-executions for each profiled --      Lua function (graph instrumentation; requires "line" mode).
+--    'output_string' - Output a string representation of the formatted output.
+--        GRAPH - A Lua table; see '_G.load'
+--        TRACEEVENT - A formatted JSON string.
 --
 --  General Options: [INTEGER]
 --    'instructions' - Number of Lua instructions to execute before generating a